-The whole Hampton range has 100mm direct air feed inlets that can be connected to bring fresh air from the outside, directly into the fire.
-On this model, this inlet is on the stoves base and any ventilation pipes being added, will need to be put in prior to the stoves installation.
-If the stove is drawing in air directly from the room, ensure the direct air spigot on the base of the stove is not restricted in any way to ensure oxygen can freely flow into the fire.
+If the stove is drawing in air directly from the room, ensure the direct air spigot at the rear has at least 50mm gap from the back wall to ensure oxygen can freely flow into the fire.
 If you find the stove draws well with the door ajar but often dies when the door is closed, it could be caused by a lack of oxygen able to flow through that spigot, or a lack of free oxygen in the room in general.